jgarciab/ffo-visualizer/README.md

 # Geoflow Visualizer

 Visualizes any type of flow between countries.
+Takes a CSV as input, applies filtering and aggregation (danfojs) to show relations and data in a number of visualizations (d3.js)

 # Demo